 Unlike other types of insurance, dental plans are not a safety net against an unlikely event in the way that emergency medical services or homeowner’s insurance is.
 Hopefully, if you have dental insurance, you take advantage of it frequently and don’t keep it just in case of emergencies.
 By opting for group dental insurance, you can lower the cost of your premiums while still enjoying the benefits of regular dental cleaning, preventive care coverage, covered services, and oral health checkups.
 Here are the three main types of group dental plans:

-Preferred Provider (PPO) – A dental PPO works the same way that it does for medical insurance.
-Basically, you choose from a group of dentists that are part of a network of providers.
-As long as you get your dental care through a member of that network, you enjoy the maximum benefit and coverage provided by the insurance.
-With a PPO, you can also opt to go to a dentist that is not in the network, but you typically have to pay a higher portion of the cost as out of pocket costs.
+Preferred Provider (PPO) – A dental preferred provider organization (PPO) works the same way that it does for medical insurance.
+Basically, you choose from a group of participating dentists that are part of a network of providers.
+As long as you get your dental care through a member of that broad network, you enjoy the maximum benefit and coverage options provided by the insurance company.
+With dental PPO plans, you can also opt to go to a licensed dentist that is not in the network, but you typically have to pay a higher portion of the cost as out of pocket costs.

 Visit the Mouth Healthy website from the American Dental Association to learn more about dental care and how to keep your teeth healthy at any age.

 Dental HMO – An HMO, or health maintenance organization, is similar to a PPO in that it involves a network of dental providers.
 With an HMO, however, you usually need to see a dentist in the network in order to receive any dental preventive care.
 HMOs can sometimes be a good way to offset the costs of more expensive procedures since in-network services are generally most cost-effective.